Painting on Location

 It took an hour and a half to put this intonaco on the 12"x12" tile.

-After soaking down the dry mortar well I used an old paint brush that I keep clean after each use with alcohol, to smear some loose intonaco slip around and in all the crevices, making an even layer.
+After soaking down the dry mortar well I used an old paint brush that I keep clean after each use with alcohol, too smear some loose intonaco slip around and in all the crevices, making an even layer.
 The intonaco with it's small sand fills in the spaces well.
 In about 10 minutes the excess water will have absorbed inside.

 Now I'll trowel on the intonaco, lime 1, small white sand 1.